-Three members appointed by Senate, one from each Faculty

 Director of the Teaching Centre

 Director of IT

 Dean of the Graduate School

-Two student members appointed by LSU, one of whom should be a postgraduate
+The Students’ Union Vice-President for Education

+TBCstudent members appointed by LSU (N.B. student representation is under discussion at the Academic Governance Working Group.
+The outcomes of this discussion will inform the student membership of LTC beyond the SU VP for Education).

 The Committee will continue to meet normally three times per year.
 The Librarian and the Director of Change Projects will receive all papers and a standing invitation to attend for any item of business relating to the services they provide if they are not a full member of the Committee under any category above.
 The Director of Student Services will also receive all papers and a standing invitation to attend.